knlng/erg_align-responses/README.md

 # README

 The two scripts should speed up evaluations of ERG measurements.
-They align the responses from the ERG results to the flashpoint (here: -0.5 ms).
+They align the responses from the ERG results to the flashpoint (here: -0.5 ms or -0.4 ms).

 The data obtained after ERG measurement with the HMsERG / ERG system (Ocuscience LLC, USA) can be exported as CSV file.
 This CSV file consists of two columns, the first is the time [ms], the second is the response [µV].
 To be able to compare ERG curves, these scripts shift the response values so that the response is zero where time is -0.5 (this is the flashpoint).
 They add an additional column to the CSV file with the aligned response values.